Skip to main content

 The plan also clarifies the options available to permission holders of tourism programs in the Cairns, Hinchinbrook and Whitsunday planning areas.

-For operations impacted by a severe environmental incident, complete the application through the online application portal or alternatively complete the Marine Tourism Contingency Plan application form and email the completed form to assessments@gbrmpa.gov.au.
+For operations impacted by a severe environmental incident, complete the Marine Tourism Contingency Plan application form and email the completed form to assessments@gbrmpa.gov.au.

 Was this page helpful?